Loading map…

 Startup Visa (D-8-4)

 The D-8-4 visa allows foreign entrepreneurs to establish and run a technology-based business in South Korea.
-The most common pathway is through the OASIS (Overall Assistance for Startup Immigration System) program.
+The common pathway is through the OASIS (Overall Assistance for Startup Immigration System) program.

 What is OASIS?